Márton Fucsovics: 2019: Sofia final, top 40

 Fucsovics started his grass-court season at the MercedesCup.
-He beat fourth seed and world No. 17, Nikoloz Basilashvili, in the second round.
+He beat the fourth seed and world No. 17, Nikoloz Basilashvili, in the second round.
 He lost in the quarterfinals to sixth seed and world No. 18, Milos Raonic.
 At the Queen's Club Championships, he lost in the first round to 2017 champion and eventual champion, Feliciano López.
 Ranked 51 at Wimbledon, he lost in the second round to 12th seed and world No. 10, Fabio Fognini, in five sets.

 At the Hamburg Open, Fucsovics was defeated in the second round by top seed and world No. 4, Dominic Thiem.
 Seeded fifth at the Generali Open Kitzbühel, he lost in the first round to eventual finalist Albert Ramos Viñolas.

 Starting his US Open series at the Rogers Cup in Montreal, Fucsovics lost in round one to Cam Norrie.
 In Cincinnati, he was defeated in the first round of qualifying by Alexei Popyrin.
 Ranked 64 at the US Open, he was eliminated in the first round by 17th seed and world No. 18, Nikoloz Basilashvili.

 After the US Open, Fucsovics played for Hungary in the Davis Cup tie against Ukraine.
 He won his first match over Illya Marchenko.
 However, he lost his second match to Sergiy Stakhovsky.
 Hungary still was able to defeat Ukraine 3–2.
-At the St. Petersburg Open, he retired during his second-round match against fourth seed, world No. 15, and eventual finalist, Borna Ćorić, due to hip problems.
+At the St. Petersburg Open, he retired during his second-round match against the fourth seed, world No. 15, and eventual finalist, Borna Ćorić, due to hip problems.
 In Chengdu, he lost in the first round to lucky loser Lloyd Harris.
 Getting past qualifying at the Erste Bank Open, he retired during his second-round match against second seed and world No. 9, Karen Khachanov.
 Fucsovics played his final tournament of the season at the Slovak Open.
 Seeded second, he lost in the second round to Ilya Ivashka.

 Fucsovics ended the year ranked No. 70.